MichaelAllen1966/example_jupyter_book/_sources/front_page.md

 ## Activating the pages

 In the GitHub repo, go to settings and scroll down to GitHub pages.
 Select the `gh-pages` as the source.
 This is all you need to do.
 It provides the link for the home page when you do this.

+## Config file

+You may also specify a _config.yml file.
+This may be used to refine the notebook, for example giving a title, or specifying whether to use cached notebook content (or re-run notebooks).

+See the example in the GitHub repo.